The Figma Story: The Thief who Stole Adobes Crown

 Independence Day, then the IPO (2024-2026)

 When regulators blocked the Adobe deal in late 2023, many thought Figma was in trouble.
 Instead, it took the $1B "breakup fee" and accelerated.
-In July 2025 Figma went public on the NYSE under the ticker FIG, pricing at $33 and popping to roughly $115 on its first day — a debut that briefly implied a valuation near $60B.
-The honeymoon didn't last.
-Its first earnings report as a public company spooked investors over the cost of its AI buildout, and by early 2026 the stock traded below its IPO price amid a broad SaaS selloff.
+Figma began trading on the NYSE on July 31, 2025, pricing at $33, opening at $85 and closing its debut day around $115.50 (valuing the company near $45-46B) before touching an intraday all-time high of ~$143 the next trading session (~$60B briefly).
+The euphoria didn't hold: by July 2026 the stock traded near $19-20, roughly an 85%+ decline from its all-time high and well below even the $33 IPO price, with market cap down to roughly $10-11B — less than Adobe's rejected $20B offer and a fraction of the IPO-day valuation.
 Full-year 2025 revenue still topped $1B (up ~41%), but a one-time ~$976M stock-compensation charge tied to the IPO pushed GAAP results to a $1.25B net loss.
 The strategic story is unchanged: Figma is no longer just a design tool but a **product development platform**, owning the flow from a rough idea in FigJam to production-ready code in Dev Mode — and now it has to prove that thesis to public markets quarter by quarter.